-This Joint Proxy Statement/Prospectus (this "Proxy Circular") is being furnished to Autodesk Stockholders and Discreet Shareholders in connection with the solicitation of proxies by management of Autodesk for use at the Special Meeting of Autodesk Stockholders to be held at :00 .m., local time, on December [ ], 1998, at The Executive Briefing Center, Autodesk, Inc., 111 McInnis Parkway, San Rafael, California (the "Autodesk Meeting"), and any adjournment or postponement thereof, and by management of Discreet at the Special General Meeting of Discreet Shareholders to be held at :00 .m., local time, on December [ ], 1998, at [ ] (the "Discreet Meeting"), and at any adjournment or postponement thereof.
+This Joint Proxy Statement/Prospectus (this "Proxy Circular") is being furnished to Autodesk Stockholders and Discreet Shareholders in connection with the solicitation of proxies by management of Autodesk for use at the Special Meeting of Autodesk Stockholders to be held at :00 .m., local time, on November [ ], 1998, at The Executive Center, Autodesk, Inc., 111 McInnis Parkway, San Rafael, California (the "Autodesk Meeting"), and any adjournment or postponement thereof, and by management of Discreet at the Special General Meeting of Discreet Shareholders to be held at :00 .m., local time, on November [ ], 1998, at [ ] (the "Discreet Meeting"), and at any adjournment or postponement thereof.
 Certain capitalized terms used in this Proxy Circular without definition have the meanings given in the Glossary of Terms found at page 1.

-The Autodesk Meeting and Discreet Meeting each relates to a business combination transaction involving Dutchco, Autodesk and Discreet.
+The Autodesk and Discreet Meetings relate to a business combination transaction involving Dutchco, Autodesk and Discreet.
 The Transactions will be completed by way of an amalgamation under the Quebec Act and certain related transactions described below.
 Pursuant to the Articles of Amalgamation, Discreet will be amalgamated with Autodesk Quebec and Amalgamation Sub to form New Discreet, which will be a subsidiary of Dutchco following the Transactions.
 Each holder of Discreet Common Shares will receive upon the Amalgamation one New Discreet Class B Share for each Discreet Common Share then held by such holder.
 Immediately following the Amalgamation, each such New Discreet Class B Share will automatically, based upon the prior election of the holder thereof, either (i) be redeemed by New Discreet for 0.525 New Discreet Exchangeable Shares, or (ii) be converted into one New Discreet Unit, which will immediately thereafter be acquired by Dutchco in exchange for 0.525 shares of Autodesk Common Stock, in either case without any further required action on the part of the holder.
-Pursuant to the Acquisition Agreement, the maximum number of Discreet Common Shares which ultimately may be exchanged for New Discreet Exchangeable Shares may not exceed 19.99% of the number of Discreet Common Shares outstanding immediately prior to the Effective Time.
-If, based upon the elections of Discreet Shareholders, the percentage of Discreet Common Shares to be exchanged for New Discreet Exchangeable Shares would exceed 19.99% of the Discreet Common Shares outstanding immediately prior to the Effective Time, such electing Discreet Shareholders will receive, pro rata, New Discreet Units in lieu of New Discreet Exchangeable Shares in respect of such excess, which New Discreet Units will immediately be acquired by Dutchco in exchange for 0.525 shares of Autodesk Common Stock.
-The New Discreet Exchangeable Shares will be exchangeable at any time at the option of the holder, and will be automatically exchanged on the eleventh anniversary of the Effective Time (or earlier upon the occurrence of certain events, including the liquidation, dissolution or winding-up of Autodesk or New Discreet), for Autodesk Common Stock on a one-for-one basis plus the Dividend Amount.
+Pursuant to the Acquisition Agreement, the maximum number of New Discreet Exchangeable Shares issuable pursuant to the Transactions may not exceed 19.99% of the number of Discreet Common Shares outstanding immediately prior to the Amalgamation, multiplied by the Exchange Ratio.
+In the event the number of New Discreet Exchangeable Shares otherwise issuable to holders of Discreet Common Shares in the Transactions exceeds this maximum number, such holders will receive, pro rata, New Discreet Units in lieu of New Discreet Exchangeable Shares in respect of such excess.
+The New Discreet Exchangeable Shares will be exchangeable at any time at the option of the holder, and will be automatically exchanged on the eleventh anniversary of the Effective Time (or earlier upon the occurrence of certain events, including the liquidation, dissolution or winding-up of Autodesk or New Discreet), for Autodesk Common Stock on a one-for-one basis plus the Dividend

 At the Autodesk Meeting, Autodesk Stockholders will be asked to consider and vote upon the Autodesk Resolution and to transact such further or other business as may properly come before the Autodesk Meeting or any adjournment or postponement thereof.
 At the Discreet Meeting, Discreet Shareholders will be asked to consider and vote upon a proposal to approve the Discreet Resolution and to transact such further or other business as may properly come before the Discreet Meeting or any adjournment or postponement thereof.
-This Proxy Circular and the accompanying form of proxy and (in the case of Discreet Shareholders only) the Letter of Transmittal and Election are first being mailed to Autodesk Stockholders and Discreet Shareholders on or about November [], 1998.
+This Proxy Circular and the accompanying form of proxy and (in the case of Discreet Shareholders only) the Letter of Transmittal and Election are first being mailed to Autodesk Stockholders and Discreet Shareholders on or about October [], 1998.